blocknetdx/blocknet-docs/blocknetDXtrader-setup.md

  * To see the full list of compatible wallet configurations go to: [Wallet Configurations](https://github.com/BlocknetDX/blocknet-docs/blob/master/walletsCONF.md)

+   * Download a confirmed wallet release.
+The wallet release you should use is designated beside the wallet .conf name

- * Download a confirmed wallet release, let it sync up fully, then close the wallet
+   * Let the wallet sync up fully, then close the wallet

  * Navigate to the trading wallets data directory, eg. Bitcoin